halstreamer - stream file data into HAL in real-time

-A FIFO must first be created by loading streamer(9) with halcmd loadrt or a loadrt command in a .hal file.
+A FIFO must first be created by loading streamer(9) with halcmd loadrt or a loadrt command in a HAL file.
 Then halstreamer can be invoked to begin writing data into the FIFO.

 Data is read from stdin, and is almost always either redirected from a file or piped from some other program, since keyboard input would be unable to keep up with even slow streaming rates.

 Each line of input must match the pins that are attached to the FIFO, for example, if the streamer config string was "ffbs" then each line of input must consist of two floats, a bit, and a signed integer, in that order and separated by whitespace.
-Floats must be formatted as required by strtod(3), signed and unsigned integers must be formated as required by strtol(3) and strtoul(3), and bits must be either 0 or 1.
+Floats must be formatted as required by strtod(3), signed and unsigned integers must be formatted as required by strtol(3) and strtoul(3), and bits must be either 0 or 1.